 True to their focus on adventure activities Aurora Expeditions has a number of pioneering firsts, particularly in polar regions.
 Founded in 1991 the company was a founding member of the International Associated of Antarctica Tour Operators (IAATO).
 Aurora was the first to introduce ice camping, kayaking, commercial climbing and SCUBA diving on the Antarctic peninsula.
 They were the first company to retrace the footsteps of Sir Earnest Shackleton’s infamous journey across South Georgia Island.

 They were similarly a founding member of the Association of Arctic Expedition Cruise Operators (AECO) and were the first to introduce polar snorkeling on the Arctic.

 Most recently they were the first adventure cruise company to introduce a passenger vessel, the Greg Mortimer, to feature Ulstein X-Bow technology.
-The Greg Mortimer was followed by the Sylvia Early and Aurora Expeditions now offers the most sophisticated fleet in the expedition cruise industry.
-Read an AdventureSmith review of the Greg Mortimer and Sylvia Earl.
+The Greg Mortimer was followed by the Sylvia Earle and Aurora Expeditions now offers the most sophisticated fleet in the expedition cruise industry.
+Read an AdventureSmith review of the Greg Mortimer and Sylvia Earle.

 Aurora Expeditions Cruises

 Designed in close consultation with their expedition team, their fleet of two ships are a master class in adventure cruising and purpose-built for expeditions to the most remote places on earth.
 With the revolutionary ULSTEIN X-BOW® to cross oceans more comfortably, expansive observation decks, inviting communal areas and unsurpassed environmental credentials, their ships offer the perfect base camp for adventures at the outer limits of human exploration.